 This is an exciting time, as the community comes together.
-We are currently a community of six households, and have another apartment available, October 1, 2023 (see Available Homes).
+We are currently a community of seven households, with the potential to grow to nine.

 Our scheduled community activities are: